Rocky Mountain Chain Quilt Block, Part 2

 From our Free Quilt Block Patterns Library

-If you've accidentally come to this page first, click the 'Back' button above to find the cutting instructions, free paper piecing pattern downloads and first assembly steps.
+If you've accidentally come to this page first, click the 'Back' button above to find the cutting instructions, free paper piecing pattern downloads and the beginning of the piecing instructions.

 Several abbreviations are used throughout this tutorial (and website):